 Overall, Vermilion has a risky future outlook.
 Depending upon what happens, Vermilion could be in much better – or worse – shape than it is today, given the volatility of oil and gas prices.

 Like many energy companies, Vermilion Energy’s competitive advantage comes from its asset base.
 The company also benefits from its geographic diversification.
 This exposes Vermilion Energy to additional oil-rich regions while simultaneously isolating the company from any regional economic downturns or natural disasters.

 The company does have competitive advantages, mainly its oil and gas properties, which have low rates of decline and significant amounts of reserves.
 This allowed the company to grow production by 15% per year from 2013 to 2019.

 The company’s proven reserves have skyrocketed in recent years and we see this as a major advantage for the company’s long-term stability against its competitors.
 Investors can also appreciate the company’s diversification not only from a geographical perspective, but in its commodity mix as well.

 Vermilion is extremely well diversified between oil products and gas.
 This is something that many pure-play oil or gas companies do not possess.

 We see Vermilion’s business model and dividend as sustainable through a transitory period of oil price weakness, but much depends upon how oil prices behave from here.
-Vermilion is obviously a very high-risk, high-reward stock at this point due to the dividend cut and massive share price decline.
+Vermilion is obviously a very high-risk, high-reward stock at this point due to the dividend suspension and steep FFO decline in 2020.

-However, there is so much uncertainty surrounding Vermilion, not the least of which is the recent dividend cut, that we recommend investors are cautious with Vermilion and wait for more clarity on its ability to survive the price war taking place in the oil industry.
+However, there is so much uncertainty surrounding Vermilion, not the least of which is the dividend suspension.
+As a result, we recommend risk-averse income investors such as retirees avoid the stock and wait for more clarity on its ability to survive the various challenges facing the oil industry.